Inside: During Coronavirus and distance learning, help your kids connect with friends during social distancing with these fun and simple tips.

 For houses with young kids, we drew their names in bubble letters so they could come outside and color after we had left.

-You can also draw a hopscotch pattern on their driveway so they have something fun to do once you’re gone.
+You can also draw a hopscotch pattern or obstacle course on their driveway so they have something fun to do once you’re gone.

 3. Old Fashioned Pen Pals

 Our kids can bring back the old fashioned art of writing letters to friends.
 They can draw pictures or write letters and either mail the letters or drop them off in mailboxes.

 They can use stationary you have or can make their own stationery with stickers or stamps or drawing with crayons.

 You can also create a Pen Pal box like this one from GlueSticks.

 4. Start a Neighborhood Hunt

 So many neighborhoods decided to go on a shamrock hunt on St. Patrick’s Day.
 Families would make a shamrock and put it up in their window.

 As families walk the neighborhood, they “hunted” for the shamrocks and counted to see how many they could find.

 Here’s how Mama in the Now set it up with her neighbors.